 3. Empathize with Your Child

 A little empathy can go a long way.
 When your child feels like you understand how upset they are, they’re more likely to open up and talk more about their feelings.
+For example, maybe you’re struggling with working from home like they’re struggling with remote schooling – you can show true empathy here.

 Welcome your child’s emotions and tell them you understand.
 Tell them you hear them and repeat what they said so they know you’re listening.